 All election workers receive their own copy of the Vote Center Manual, and must take online training, inperson lecture/demonstration class, and a hands-on training.
+In-person trainings are scheduled for day, evenings and weekends.
+Online training is self-paced, and outcomes are monitored by the Elections Office.
+Hands-on training includes guided training for all workers and training shifts for "4-day" workers at a live 11-day vote center.
 The November 2022 online training consisted of six modules each with a quiz, eight videos, and a qualifying quiz.
 Inspectors and Rovers were required to take an additional online module and in-person training.